webdriverio/webdriverio/CONTRIBUTING.md

 $ npm run test:smoke
 ```

-There are several [test suites](https://github.com/webdriverio/webdriverio/blob/main/tests/smoke.runner.js#L363-L383) defined that run in different environments, e.g. Mocha, Jasmine and Cucumber.
+There is one [`smoke.runner.js`](https://github.com/webdriverio/webdriverio/blob/main/tests/smoke.runner.js) file that triggers all tests.
+It contains several [test suites](https://github.com/webdriverio/webdriverio/blob/main/tests/smoke.runner.js#L365-L384) defined that run in different environments, e.g. Mocha, Jasmine and Cucumber.
 You can run a specific test suite by calling, e.g.:

 ```sh
 $ npm run test:smoke mochaTestrunner
 ```

+Every of these test suites are functions that trigger the wdio testrunner programatically using the [`launch`](https://github.com/webdriverio/webdriverio/blob/main/tests/helpers/launch.js) helper method.
+All you need to pass in is a path to your config file and with what you want to overwrite the config.
+Most of the smoke test use a [common config file](https://github.com/webdriverio/webdriverio/blob/main/tests/helpers/config.js) and overwrite properties specific for their use case.

-You can define your own scenario of mock responses in the [`@wdio/webdriver-mock-service`](https://github.com/webdriverio/webdriverio/blob/main/packages/wdio-webdriver-mock-service/src/index.js#L136-L147).
+If you test custom WebDriver commands, you can define your own scenario of mock responses in the [`@wdio/webdriver-mock-service`](https://github.com/webdriverio/webdriverio/blob/main/packages/wdio-webdriver-mock-service/src/index.js#L136-L147).

 ### Testing Type Definitions